 The early first series Murakami prints mentioned in the first section are all signed ‘Takashi 01’.
 The year of the print signing is the year of the print release.
 The second series print releases begin the real disjunction between copyright and release dates.
 All of the prints have copyright dates of 2003, but they had releases over a two-year span with Jelly fish (not Jellyfish) and 727 signed, ‘Takashi 03′, with the remaining 8 prints, such as Tantanbo, signed ‘Takashi 04’.

 Kaikai Kiki News 2 (2009) serves as the exemplar of a commonly misidentified print.
 The copyright date is 2008, so many sellers identify it as a 2008 print.
 However, the signature is ‘Takashi 09’.
 We know it has to be a 2009 print, with the new Kaikai Kiki News image taken from some original piece created the prior year.
-We can corroborate this fact by the absence of Kaikai Kiki News 2 from the book that lists all prints through 2008.
+We can partially corroborate this fact by the absence of Kaikai Kiki News 2 from the book that lists nearly all of the prints through 2008.

 Yellow Dob (2011) and Lime Green Time (2011) also have date mismatches–sort of!
 Murakami does not have a legible date signature on the 1999 copyrighted Yellow Dob image, which originally appeared on a silkscreen.
 The ’11 can be seen for the 2008 copyrighted lime Bokan print.